-If you’ve never shared a house with a completely indoor cat, you have never experienced cathood at its extreme – feline domesticus dementia – otherwise known in laymen’s terms as cat adolescence a la maison.
-Under such conditions, kittens really should come with a warning.
+If you’ve never shared a house with a completely indoor cat, you have never experienced cathood at its extreme, otherwise known as cat adolescence.
+Kittens really should come with a warning!

-For the period of adolescence, a cat suffers an identity crisis and a form of insanity.
+For this period of adolescence, a cat suffers an identity crisis and a form of insanity.
 It fits all the clinical descriptions—a demonstrated departure from reality, dramatic and spontaneous personality changes, a tendency to slide into a delusional state (hallucinations and the like), and a blatant disregard for social mores.

 Indoor cats, however, prey upon and attack things like uneven carpet threads, wine bottle corks, shoelaces, wads of paper, twistie-ties from garbage bags, etc. Eventually, the cat realizes her domination of the world as she has come to know it is really an aberration of nature thrust upon her.

 Not recognizing the benefits of safety that her living arrangements provide, she rebels.
 Part of that adolescent immaturity is revealed through her on and off mission in life to drive her human companions to madness.
 Yet, in this endeavor, she is dutifully torn as survival requires her to stay in the good graces of those who buy the cat food.
 Thus one can easily see where the internal conflict originates.